 Meet a seagull named Jonathan.
-As a seagull, it is obvious that Jonathan is not like the rest of his kind.
-He has a different type of attitude, and a unique outlook on life and the world that surrounds him.
+As a seagull, it is evident that Jonathan is not like the rest of his kind.
+He has a different attitude and a unique outlook on life and the world surrounding him.
 Jonathan is also a skilled flyer and enjoys experimenting with his speed and his wings.
-He sees how other seagulls act when it comes to fighting over food and has desires to be something far greater.
-Because Jonathan is different and does not fit in with other seagulls, he is judged and at the end of his trial, he is banished from the clan.
-Jonathan is now all alone, flying across the land seeking an adventure which could take him anywhere.
+He sees how other seagulls act when fighting over food and desires to be something far more significant.
+Because Jonathan is different and does not fit in with other seagulls, he is judged, and at the end of his trial, he is banished from the clan.
+Jonathan is now alone, flying across the land, seeking an adventure that could take him anywhere.
 As he flies, he will encounter challenges and threatening creatures.

-Jonathan was voiced by James Franciscus and we hear his every thought.
-Some sequences contain no dialogue but are simply Jonathan or others like him interacting with one other or flying around in the skies while a track from Neil Diamond and Lee Holdridge orchestral score plays over it.
+James Franciscus voiced Jonathan, and we hear his every thought.
+Some sequences contain no dialogue but are simply Jonathan or others like him interacting with one another or flying around in the skies.
+At the same time, a track from Neil Diamond and Lee Holdridge’s orchestral score plays over it.
 This film can be classed as a family drama and is rated G.

-The film’s visuals are pleasing and there is certainly some great footage here of seagulls and other elements of nature.
-For a 1973 feature film it would have been a serious challenge to capture such outstanding footage on camera.
-While some moments have obviously been edited with fake Seagulls instead of real ones, I still found plenty to enjoy visually.
+The film’s visuals are pleasing, and there is undoubtedly some great footage of seagulls and other elements of nature.
+For a 1973 feature film, it would have been a severe challenge to capture such outstanding footage on camera.
+While some moments have been edited with fake Seagulls instead of real ones, I still found plenty to enjoy visually.
 The film’s audio track is a mixed bag for me.
-The sound effects are pleasing but the soundtrack from Neil Diamond lacked some punch on the recently re-released Blu-ray.
-The narration from Jonathan himself is also quietly spoken and I thought it was an unusual choice to narrate in such a way for this film.
+The sound effects are pleasing, but Neil Diamond’s soundtrack lacked some punch on the recently re-released Blu-ray.
+The narration from Jonathan himself is also quietly spoken, and I thought it was an unusual choice to narrate in such a way for this film.

-Overall, this is not going to be everyone’s type of film and I feel it will be enjoyed by a selected audience.
+Overall, this will not be everyone’s type of film, but I feel a selected audience will enjoy it.
 Granted, a talking seagull who is kicked out for being different is unlike anything I have seen before.
-Some moments are quite engaging and others are unfortunately quite slow.
+Some moments are pretty engaging, and others are relatively slow.
 The film’s soundtrack, delivered by Neil Diamond, like the film’s plot, will also be pleasing to a select audience.
-Visuals are nice but audio quality relating to the soundtrack and narration was disappointing to me as it lacked quality and punch.
-The film’s pace was also challenging but lovers of nature (especially seagulls) will have a completely different experience and opinion.
-It’s clear the filmmakers have taken big risks in bringing a film like this to life and there is still an impressive amount of creativity which I admire no matter my final verdict.
+The visuals are nice, but the audio quality of the soundtrack and narration was disappointing as it lacked punch and quality.
+The film’s pace was also challenging, but lovers of nature (especially seagulls) will have a different experience and opinion.
+It’s clear the filmmakers have taken big risks in bringing a film like this to life, and there is still an impressive amount of creativity, which I admire no matter my final verdict.